opf/openproject/docs/user-guide/projects/project-settings/file-storages/README.md

 The Nextcloud file storage is now available to all work packages in this project.

-> **Note:** For information on how to use the file storage (link Nextcloud user accounts at a user level, link files to a work package, view and download linked files, unlink files), please read our [Nextcloud integration user guide](../../../user-guide/nextcloud-integration/).
+> **Note:** For information on how to use the file storage (link Nextcloud user accounts at a user level, link files to a work package, view and download linked files, unlink files), please read our [Nextcloud integration user guide](../../../nextcloud-integration/).

 ## Edit and delete an existing storage

-To edit or delete an existing storage in a project you can click on the icons on the right side of the list.
+To edit or remove an existing storage from a project, you can click on the icons on the right side of the list.

 ![List of project storages, edit or delete](storage-list-edit-delete.png)